 - a.
 In case any amendment to the articles of incorporation has the effect of changing or restricting the rights of any stockholder or class of shares or of authorizing preferences in any respect superior to those of outstanding shares of any class. - b.
 In case of the disposition of all or substantially all of the corporate property and assets as provided for in the Corporation Code. - c.
 In case of sale, lease, exchange, transfer, mortgage, pledge or other merger or consolidation or the extension or shortening the term of corporate existence. - B. The Board of Directors shall be transparent and fair in the conduct of the annual and special stockholders' meetings. - 1.
-The stockholders shall be encouraged to attend personally or by proxy such meetings of the stockholders. - 2.
+The stockholders (both retail and institutional) shall be encouraged to attend personally or by proxy such meetings of the stockholders in a place easily accessible to all investors.
+They shall be given the opportunity to ask and receive answers to their questions relating to the Company.
+A summary of the questions asked and answers given will be included in the Minutes of the Annual Stockholders Meeting and posted on the corporate website. - 2.
 The rights of the stockholders shall be promoted and impediments to the exercise of those rights shall be removed.
 An adequate avenue shall be provided for the stockholders to seek timely redress for breach of such rights. - 3.
-Appropriate steps shall be taken to remove excessive or unnecessary costs and other administrative impediments to the stockholders' participation in meetings whether in person or by proxy.

-- 4. Accurate and timely information shall be made available to the stockholders to enable them to make sound judgment on all matters brought to their attention for consideration or approval. - 5.
-The introduction of additional, previously unannounced items into the Notice of Annual Stockholders' Meeting or agenda of the Annual Stockholders' Meeting will not be allowed.
+Appropriate steps shall be taken to remove excessive or unnecessary costs and other administrative impediments to the stockholders' participation in meetings whether in person or by proxy. - 4.
+Accurate and timely information shall be made available to the stockholders to enable them to make sound judgment on all matters brought to their attention for consideration or approval.
+The Office of the Corporate Secretary will issue the Notice of the Annual Stockholders Meeting at least 28 business days before the meeting date which includes the time, place and proposed agenda items together with a brief rationale for its inclusion thru mail, facsimile transmission or electronic mail and publication in newspapers of general circulation published in Metro Manila. - 5.
+The introduction of additional, previously unannounced items into the Notice of Annual Stockholders' Meeting or agenda of the Annual Stockholders' Meeting will not be allowed - 6.
+The services of an independent body will be engaged to ensure that voting procedures and standards are adhered to.
+Results of the vote for each agenda item will be posted in the corporate website not later than the next business day after the Annual Stockholders Meeting.